-Eastern North Pacific migratory stock (California to Canada and Gulf of Alaska)
+931 Eastern North Pacific migratory stock

-Gregr (2000) analyzed whaling data from Canadian whaling stations and found that the seasonal pattern of sei whales in the Canadian whaling station catch data differed from the other baleen whale species landed there.
+Gregr (Gregr 2000) analyzed whaling data from Canadian whaling stations and found that the seasonal pattern of sei whales in the Canadian whaling station catch data differed from the other baleen whale species landed there.
 He also suggested that sei whales were "intercepted as they migrated past Coal Harbour to feeding grounds elsewhere".
 He noted that northward migration peaked in July and found that there was "significant offshore movement" at that time.
 He suggested that the apparent reappearance of mature sei whales in the catch in September indicated a return migration to southern waters.

-The Discovery mark recovery data support the coastal migratory theory proposed by Gregr (2000).
-In the eastern North Pacific, the long-distance movement of a whale marked near California in November 1962 to near Vancouver Island in August 1966 suggests a coastal migration along the California Current into the Alaska Current (Figure 13).
-The movement of a whale marked near California in June 1965 and recovered in July 1969 well offshore the northern US west coast suggests an extensive summer feeding range of movements along the eastern edge of the North Pacific Current into the California Current.
-The seasonal movement of a whale marked offshore very early in the season, in April 1964 (near the Mendocino Fracture Zone) to near the border of Washington State off shore from Vancouver Island in August 1964, suggests a seasonal movement to feed in coastal areas during summer months within the California current.
-The movement of a whale marked south of Kodiak Island in June 1960 to offshore Vancouver Island in July 1962 indicates the possibility of a large summer feeding range in the coastal eastern North Pacific that feeds within the Alaska, Subarctic and California Current systems.
+939 The Discovery mark recovery data support the coastal migratory theory proposed by Gregr 940 (2000).
+In the eastern North Pacific, the long-distance movement of a whale marked near 941 California in November 1962 to near Vancouver Island in August 1966 suggests a coastal 942 migration along the California Current into the Alaska Current (Fig. 14).
+The movement of a 943 whale marked near California in June 1965 and recovered in July 1969 well offshore the 944 northern US west coast suggests an extensive summer feeding range of movements along the 945 eastern edge of the North Pacific Current into the California Current.
+The seasonal movement of 946 a whale marked offshore very early in the season, in April 1964 (near the Mendocino Fracture 947 Zone) to near the border of Washington State off shore from Vancouver Island in August 1964, 948 suggests a seasonal movement to feed in coastal areas during summer months within the 949 California Current.
+The movement of a whale marked south of Kodiak Island in June 1960 to 950 offshore Vancouver Island in July 1962 indicates the possibility of a large summer feeding range 951 in the coastal eastern North Pacific that feeds within the Alaska, Subarctic and California Current 952 systems.
 These movements are all restricted within the far eastern North Pacific.
-The only eastern North Pacific whale that was observed in the pelagic North Pacific was marked in May and recovered in August, which suggests a short migratory movement offshore at the eastern edge of the North Pacific Current to the northern edge of the California Current (Figures 1 and 13).
-No whales marked or recovered east of 140° W were ever found west of 156°W.
+The only 953 eastern North Pacific whale that was observed in the pelagic North Pacific was marked in April 954 and recovered in August.
+Discovery mark data for the pelagic migratory stock show that those 955 whales are much further south in the winter/spring (Figs. 2 and 14).
+No whales marked or 956 recovered east of 140° W were ever found west of 156°W.